iRubec/tempo-estimators-comparison/README.md

   - JAMS files in the *annotations* folder.
 They are neccessary to create the evaluation document with the tempo_eval framework

 Please, refere to the notebook to learn the use of the provided data.

+## License

+This project is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).